Ruby for Pentesters(or Pentesting for Rubyists)

 First of all, Ruby is available on all Macs by default, it can be easily installed on Linux(pre-installed on some of them), it works on Windows(with a little big headache, but works).
-It is really easy to read, understand and update code written in Ruby for almost anybody as, in general, the code here is written for humans by humans =) Ruby is a very elegant and expressive language.
+It is really easy to read, understand and update Ruby code for almost anybody as, in general, code here is written for humans by humans =) Ruby is a very elegant and expressive language.

-Ruby can be extended using native C library, existing tools written in C or even bridged to other languages like Java(Ruby itself has several implementations, like JRuby, wich can be easily integrated with Burp Scanner, for example.
+Ruby can be extended using native C library, existing tools written in C or even bridged to other languages like Java(Ruby itself has several implementations, like JRuby, wich can be easily integrated with the Burp Suit Scanner.
 JRuby is a 100% Java implementation of Ruby, it’s Ruby for the JVM).

-Coming into infosec from Ruby development, it was cool to see such a widely used tool that’s written in Ruby and the very next part of this blog post is a short list of such tools:
+Coming into infosec from Ruby development, it was cool to see such a widely used tools that are written in Ruby!
+The very next part of this blog post is a short list of such tools:

 Ronin is a Ruby platform for vulnerability research and exploit development.
 It can be used for the rapid development and distribution of code, Exploits, Payloads, Scanners, etc., via Repositories.